setms/book/docs/engineering-process/analysis.md

 We therefore need more specialized tools that automate more parts of the process and reduce accidental complexity as much as possible.

-Such tools need a good "understanding" of what's going on.
+Such tools need a good understanding of what's going on.
+In other words, we need to embed technology-specific knowledge in them.
-The tools' "understanding" depends on capturing as much of the knowledge worker's knowledge as possible in _structured_ artifacts.
+This requires capturing as much of the knowledge worker's knowledge as possible in _structured_ artifacts.
 Where generic tools like word processors can work with unstructured content, specialized tools need detailed structure that provides context.

 Consider the case of renaming something.
-A word processor offers the tool of `Search & Replace`, where the tool either replaces everything or the human has to decide _for each_ occurrence whether to replace.
+A word processor offers the tool of `Search & Replace`, where the tool either replaces everything or the human has to decide _for each_ occurrence whether to replace it.
 An IDE, however, offers the `Rename` tool that makes this decision automatically for the human, based on its understanding of the context.
 In that sense, the `Rename` tool reduces accidental complexity compared to the `Search & Replace` tool.